6 Ways to Shorten Sales Cycles When Budgets Are Tight

 5. Let buyers directly experience your product's value

-Luis Roberto Acosta, Global Sales Engineering Director at Yalo, says that giving a great demo makes the biggest difference in your sales cycle length: "To shorten sales cycles, the focus should be on demonstrating the product's value through an immersive, hands-on experience."
+Luis Roberto Acosta, Global Sales Engineering Director at Yalo, says that giving a great sales demo makes the biggest difference in your sales cycle length: "To shorten sales cycles, the focus should be on demonstrating the product's value through an immersive, hands-on experience."

 "While using various media like videos and demos is common and easy, the real differentiator is guiding prospects through the product in a way that allows them to directly experience its benefits.
 This approach helps them understand the product's value from the outset, even if they start with little-to-no knowledge."